 Most times, for me, while taking a road trip, actual Sinclair Dinosaur sightings are few and far between.
 Sure, I might see a Sinclair station here and there, but chances of them having that big fiberglass dinosaur is hit or miss.

-On a recent road trip that took me through ten states, including Illinois, Iowa, Nebraska, Wyoming, Utah, Idaho, Montana, North Dakota, Minneapolis, and Wisconsin, I hit the Sinclair dinosaur goldmine.
+On a recent road trip that took me through ten states, including Illinois, Iowa, Nebraska, Wyoming, Utah, Idaho, Montana, North Dakota, Minnesota, and Wisconsin, I hit the Sinclair dinosaur goldmine.
 I found several on the Sandhills Journey in Nebraska.
 I saw the one in Sinclair, Wyoming.
 I saw the world’s largest version in Wisconsin Dells.
 And that was among several others we either stopped at or saw through the rearview mirror, including this Sinclair Dinosaur in Salt Lake City, Utah.

 It makes sense.
 Most of my road trips thus far have taken me around the American midwest or out east, where Sinclair isn’t a household name.
 But, sine Sinclair Oil is based in Utah and their refinery is found in Wyoming, it’s no wonder so many of these fiberglass dinos are found out this way.